pg2455/physics_duality/README.md

 # A Machine Learning Approach to Duality in Statistical Physics (ICML 2025)

-This repository accompanies the paper published at ICML 2025, titled "A Machine Learning Approach to Duality in Statistical Physics."
+This repository accompanies the paper published at ICML 2025, titled [A Machine Learning Approach to Duality in Statistical Physics](https://openreview.net/forum?id=bWeLpOgqGp).

 ## 2. Requirements & Installation